adfr/adfr.github.io/README.md

-# Yo
-I am Adrien, a data science, ML and AI leader
+I am Adrien, a data science, ML and AI leader Currently Head of data science at OCBC
-- ex gojek
+- ex-gojek
-- twitter
+- ex-twitter

 <!---